chrispyles/slow/README.md

 ##### `len`

 The `len` function returns the length of the provided value if it is supported.
-Currently, the only types in Slow that have lengths are `list`s and `map`s. `len` always returns a `uint`.
+Currently, the only types in Slow that have lengths are strings, `bytes`, `list`s, and `map`s. `len` always returns a `uint`.

 ```
 -> var l = [1, 2, 3]